mhmodfrmwi/Expense-Tracker/README.md

    - The **Trips page** allows users to manage trips by adding details such as name, type, departure, destination, and budget.
    - Trip data is fetched from the MongoDB `trips` collection and displayed in a table.

+4. **Report Generation and Saving**:
+   - The **Reports page** allows users to create and save detailed reports with attributes like title, author, summary, content, and tags.
+   - Reports are stored in the MongoDB `reports` collection and can be retrieved and managed later.
+   - Provides functionality to display saved reports, ensuring organized record-keeping.

-4. **Navigation**:
+5. **Navigation**:
-   - The app includes multiple navigation buttons to switch between pages, including Home, Expenses, Trips, and Settings.
+   - The app includes multiple navigation buttons to switch between pages, including Home, Expenses, Trips, Reports, and Settings.
    - Each page operates independently, fetching and updating data from MongoDB as needed.

-5. **Database Operations**:
+6. **Database Operations**:
-   - The application interacts with MongoDB through the `MongoDB Java Driver`, performing CRUD operations for users, expenses, and trips.
+   - The application interacts with MongoDB through the `MongoDB Java Driver`, performing CRUD operations for users, expenses, trips, and reports.
    - Error handling ensures data integrity and provides feedback in case of invalid input or connection issues.

 ---